ME3-HECM/final-project-aditya-and-ashay/README.md

 White | Finish (return home)
 Black | Maze wall colour

-Mine courses will vary in difficulty, with the simplest requiring 4 basic moves to navigate.
-More advanced courses may require 10 or moves to navigate.
-The mines may have features such as dead ends but colour cards will always direct you to the end of the maze.
-Once the end of the maze has been reached, you must return to the starting position.
+Mine courses varied in difficulty, with the simplest requiring 4 basic moves to navigate.
+More advanced courses required 10 or moves to navigate.
+The mines had features such as dead ends but colour cards always directed to the end of the maze.
+Once the end of the maze was reached, the buggy had to return to the starting position.
 An example course to navigate is shown below.
-You do not know in advance which colours will be in the course or how many.

 ![Navi Diagram](gifs/maze.gif)

-## Resources and project submission

-To develop your solution you have your Clicker 2 board, buggy and colour click add on board.
-You must not use any hardware that is not provided as part of this course and you must use the XC8 compiler to compile your C code.

-Please use this GitHub repo to manage your software development and submit your project code.

-Final testing will take place in the CAGB foyer and testing areas will be provided around the mechatronics lab.
-You will not know the exact layout of the maze(s) in advance.
-You will also be asked to give a short presentation on the testing day.
+## Hardware setup

+## Demonstration video

+The link(s) provided below show how the buggy performed in an 'easy' maze and a 'hard' maze.
+In addition, it also shows how the buggy responded to a dead end.

+Link for the easy maze:
+Link for the hard maze:
+Link for dead end reaction:

+## Calibrations

+One of the most important elements of this project was calibrating the buggy to dynamically varying surfaces and ambient light.
+This was necessary in order to perform the exact turns and read the colours perfectly.
+To assist in improving the buggy's performance, the rubber on the tyres were removed as it allowed more consistent turns when compared with the rubber on.
+There was also a special black sleeve which was 3-D printed to allow better colour reading.
+The calibration on test day was a 2 step process which went as follows:

+#### 1) Colour calibration

+#### 2) Turning calibration

+## Code structure

 ## Supplementary technical information